Protein Supplements: What’s right for you?

-As you can see, it can be very challenging to the average person as to which type of protein to take.
+As you can see, it can be very challenging for the average person as to which type of protein to take.
 Additionally, one could also find it overwhelming to walk into a supplement store and try to choose a protein supplement from the hundreds of companies on the market.

 To simplify this process for you, we have listed the major types of protein and their benefits.

 Once you choose the type that’s best for you, then you can begin to choose the best manufacturer.

 Whey protein is a by-product of the dairy industry.
 Whole milk is made up of 20 percent whey protein and 80 percent casein protein, but milk-based protein is usually made from whey.

 Most people say that whey protein tastes the best, is the most economical, and has the highest quality.
 As mentioned, there are two types of whey-based protein: whey concentrate and whey isolate.

 - Whey Concentrate